 Table 41 provides aggregated information about the listed categories of our contractual obligations as of December 31, 2007.
 These contractual obligations affect our short- and long-term liquidity and capital resource needs.
 The table includes information about undiscounted future cash payments due under these contractual obligations, aggregated by type of contractual obligation, including the contractual maturity profile of our debt securities and other liabilities reported on our consolidated balance sheet and our operating leases at December 31, 2007.
 The timing of actual future payments may differ from those presented due to a number of factors, including discretionary debt repurchases.
-Our contractual obligations include other purchase obligations that are enforceable and legally binding.
-For purposes of this table, purchase obligations are included through the termination date specified in the respective agreements, even if the contract is renewable.
+Our contractual obligations are included through the termination date specified in the respective agreements, even if the contract is renewable.
 Many of our purchase agreements for goods or services include clauses that would allow us to cancel the agreement prior to the expiration of the contract within a specified notice period; however, this table includes such obligations without regard to such termination clauses (unless we have provided the counterparty with actual notice of our intention to terminate the agreement).